veloren/book/src/contributors/artists/voxel-models.md

 Welcome to the section about getting your voxel models into Veloren!

-## Saying 'Hello' in one of the art-channels

-This is the best way to get in contact with our art-team on Discord.
-Plus you already get an idea of how we work together as a team and maybe even get to know some of us.

-Artists are showing off their creations on those channels to get feedback or an 'OK' from Core-Devs that their model is ready for being animated and placed into the game.

 ## Software to create Voxel files

 Most of our artists use the freely available [MagicaVoxel](https://ephtracy.github.io/) from ephtracy.